touseefx2/tripTrader/ios/Pods/Stripe/README.md

 If you want to build from the master branch you need to follow these steps:

 - Clone the repository and `cd` into its directory.
-- Install Tuist by following the instructions at [tuist.io](https://docs.tuist.io/tutorial/get-started/).
+- Install Tuist by running `curl -Ls https://install.tuist.io | bash`
 - Run `tuist generate`, optionally pass the `-n` option if you don't want to open Xcode automatically.

 You can build any of the generated targets as you normally would.